DanielSincere/SPX/README.md

 - Screenshots.
 This PR shows the power of using Sh & SPX for scripting.
 It uses `CoreGraphics` and `AVFoundation` along with `Sh` to take screenshots, and process them for the App Store & for publishing to a website. https://github.com/0xOpenBytes/ios-base/pull/14

 - Demo iOS project https://github.com/FullQueueDeveloper/SwishExampleiOSProject

+## Upgrading from Swish

+Swish was the previous name of this tool.

+1. Rename your `Swish` directories to `SPX`
+2. Untap the previous Homebrew tap: `brew untap fullqueuedeveloper/swish`
+3. Tap the current Homebrew tap: `brew tap fullqueuedeveloper/fullqueuedeveloper`
+4. Install SPX: `brew install spx`